kubernetes-sigs/gateway-api-inference-extension/config/charts/inferencepool/README.md

   monitoring:
     interval: "10s"
     prometheus:
+      enabled: false
+      auth:
         enabled: true
-    secret:
-      name: inference-gateway-sa-metrics-reader-secret
+        secretName: inference-gateway-sa-metrics-reader-secret
+      extraLabels: {}
 ```

 **Note:** Prometheus monitoring requires the Prometheus Operator and ServiceMonitor CRD to be installed in the cluster.

-For GKE environments, monitoring is enabled by setting `provider.name` to `gke` and `inferenceExtension.monitoring.gke.enabled` to `true`.
+For GKE environments, you need to set `provider.name` to `gke` firstly.
 This will create the necessary `PodMonitoring` and RBAC resources for metrics collection.

 If you are using a GKE Autopilot cluster, you also need to set `provider.gke.autopilot` to `true`.